ArisGr/Mallocing/README.md

 ```

 this command compiles the algo.c file, which includes the custom implementation for the C allocation and deallocation functions, and the new.cpp
-file, which includes the respective CPP functions, into a shared object called spmalloc.so.
+file, which includes the respective C++ functions, into a shared object called spmalloc.so.

 The flags used:
 - **shared**:  This tells the compiler to create a shared library (also called a dynamic library).